Fireplaces provides warmth and a comforting ambiance during the colder months… but

 Watch this video to see how to achieve an excellent result into stopping your open chimney.

-Being made out of rubber, Chimney Draught Stoppers have a number of excellent qualities including not being impacted by water as well as being made from a renewable source.
+Chimney Draught Stoppers have a number of excellent qualities including not being impacted by water.

 If you wish to remove the plug, it can be easily extracted.
 We suggest you attach a string around the plug if you wish to remove it on a regular basis.
 It is also a useful idea to include a reminder in the hearth that you have a plug inserted into the chimney – just in case you forget.